 This creative and vocational qualification gives students the practical skills and confidence to succeed in a number of careers, especially those in the more practical Industries.
 Students will gain a real understanding of what it means to be a designer, alongside gaining the knowledge and skills sought by Higher Education and employers.

-- Fashion/Textiles/Interior Designer
+- Fashion/Textiles/Interior

+Designer

+- Photographer

+- Web Design

 - Broadcasting

 - Authorship

-- ship

-Photographer Web Design

 - Publishing

 - Teacher of Art/DT/Textiles

 - Set Designer

 - Architect